ygor-sena/42cursus-NetPractice/README.md

 To sum up, the most important concepts required for this project are:

-- What a router, a switch and host are and how they work
+- What a router, a switch and host are and how they work;
-- WAN vs. LAN
+- WAN vs. LAN;
-- What protocols are and how TCP/IP works
+- What protocols are and how TCP/IP works;
-- Public and private IP addresses
+- Public and private IP addresses;
-- Static routing
+- Static routing;
-- Submask and CIDR Notation
+- Submask and CIDR Notation;
-- What a interface, its destination and its next-hop are
+- What a interface, its destination and its next-hop are.

 ## How to use the repository